Phype/purei9_unofficial/README.md

 	  {find,status,wifi,start,home,pause,stop,mode}
 				subcommand, default=find
-	    find                Find all robots in the local subnet. status              Get status of the robot.
+	    find                Find all robots in the local subnet. setlocalpw          Set localpw to localpw specified with -l (only works on setup mode). status              Get status of the robot.
 	    wifi                Get available wifi networks for the robot. start               Tell the robot to start cleaning (note: toggles between play/pause).